MaT1g3R/MaT1g3R/coffee.md

 - Filter: Generic paper filter
 - Comment: Not very bitter and there's a small hint of acidity coming though.
 The coffee is skily smooth and very pleasant to drink, but I would not describe it as very rich or full bodied.

+#### French Press

+Steep for 4 minutes, break and remove crust, steep for 5 minutes

+- Dosage: 60g/L
+- Grind Level: TIMEMORE C2 at 26
+- Water: Tap water at 100C
+- Comment: Somewhat bitter up front, but not unpleasant.
+Some muted acidity, but not very pronounced.
+Somewhat lacking in clarity in flavours but is very textured.
+Not bad, will probably try grinding finer or increasing the dosage.

 ## Misc Info

 - [Toronto Tap Water Quality & System Reports](https://www.toronto.ca/services-payments/water-environment/tap-water-in-toronto/tap-water-quality-system-reports/)